Juan-Moctezuma/Address-Book-Project_v2-PWA/README.md

 ### Introduction

-The script in this repository represents a modified version of the Address-Book-Project / Contact Management System; the link to the original version is provided at the end of the paragraph.
+The script in this repository represents a modified version of the Address-Book-Project / Contact Management System; the links to the original version is provided at the end of the paragraph.
 The simple address book website was converted into a progressive web application (PWA).